BhumikaAdhya05/DisasterRelief-AidPredictor/README.md

 📦 Model Export

 The model is saved as a .pkl file for reuse:

 with open("disaster_relief_model.pkl", "wb") as file:
     pickle.dump(tuned_model, file)

 📚 Dependencies

-pandas
-numpy
-scikit-learn
-prettytable
+pandas,
+numpy,
+scikit-learn,
+prettytable,

 Generate with:
 pip freeze > requirements.txt

 ✨ Future Enhancements

-Incorporate live disaster feeds (e.g., from APIs like NDMA, NASA)

-Build a Streamlit dashboard for real-time interaction

-Add feature importance analysis and SHAP explainability

-Extend to regional-specific supply predictions
+-Incorporate live disaster feeds (e.g., from APIs like NDMA, NASA) -Build a Streamlit dashboard for real-time interaction -Add feature importance analysis and SHAP explainability -Extend to regional-specific supply predictions

 🧠 Credits